Photographs: Lessons for Cadavers by Michelle Moura © Mayra Wallraf

 Kaj Duncan David

-Space and Costumes
+Space and Light Design

 A production by Michelle Moura in co-production with Sophiensaele, De Singel and Something Great funded by the Berlin Senate Department for Culture and Europe and Fonds Darstellende Künste with funds from the Federal Government Commissioner for Culture and the Media within the program Neustart Kultur.
 With the support of Étape Danse, a network of the fabrik Potsdam, Institut Français Deutschland/Bureau du Théâtre et de la Danse, La Maison CDCN Uzès Gard Occitanie, Théâtre de Nîmes and Mosaico Danza - Interplay Festival Turin.
 With the kind support of the French Ministry of Culture/DGCA, Landeshauptstadt Potsdam, Fondazione Piemonte dal Vivo, Lavanderia a Vapore Turin and KODA Kultur (DK).
 Residencies at PACT Zollverein (DE), fabrik Potsdam (DE) and Théâtre de Nîmes (FR).